A quick summary of what I'm working on, what is already working and a little bit about what I'm trying to get done.

 Lesson learned: Feels good to create a small reuseable module.

-Entered the 3D-Printer movement.
+Part of the 3D-Printing community.
 Go have a look HERE.

 After moving all my computers to Linux I felt the need to have the same look and feel on all the systems.